 And will we be able to even see them?

 It’s easier to accept that an entire generation of soldiers is damaged when you can actually see the injuries on thousands of men and women around you.
-The cost of war surrounds us in our daily life.
+You can see the cost of war, because it surrounds us in our daily lives.

 In the Civil War, amputation was the lingering disability.
 Doctors sawed off injured feet, legs, hands and arms, to prevent the spread of infection and gangrene that they did not yet understand.
-Years later, when you saw a man with a missing limb, you knew where he’d been and what had happened to him.
+Years later, when you saw a man with a missing limb, you knew that he’d served and sacrificed.

 In World War 1, soldiers met mustard gas.
 These gas attacks not only seared a man’s lungs, they could burn his face off.
 In the 1920‘s in Great Britain, there were tens of thousands of veterans with brutal facial injuries, and it was declared the “worst loss of all,” worse than any amputation, since it robbed the veteran of his identity and humanity.
 The first advances in plastic surgery happened because doctors created the first modern prosthetics to give these veterans their lives back.

 In later wars, the injuries soldiers suffered became less apparent.
 The dioxin in Agent Orange, first sprayed in Vietnam 50 years ago, has injured hundreds of thousands of Americans.
 Yet, you cannot pick out the veteran disabled by Agent Orange from the crowd.
 This invisibility may be one reason why the Agent Orange Registry estimates there are still 500,000 disputed disability claims related to Agent Orange with the Veterans Administration.

 And what about our current generation of veterans?
 There are over two million veterans from the Iraq and Afghanistan wars.
 What is their most common injury?